MagicPillowGM/cse461-computer-network/project3/README.md

+## Instructions
+For experiment in Part 2, run
+    sudo ./run.sh
+For experiment in Part 3 run
+    sudo ./run_brr.sh

 ## Part 2 questions

 ### 1. What is the average webpage fetch time and its standard deviation when q=20 and q=100?